 - Year: The council year is defined as dates ranging from July 1-June 30.

-- Resolutions are statements made by the IU Bloomington Professional Council that provide our leadership with the opinions of our membership on relevant matters of significance.
+- Resolutions are statements made by the IU Bloomington Staff Council that provide our leadership with the opinions of our membership on relevant matters of significance.